COMM 1000. Foundations of Human Communication, Culture and Society. 3 cr. hrs.

 COMM 1050.
 Communication Pathways.
 1 cr. hr.

 Provide opportunities for academic and professional development for students in Communication.
-Topics include: student success strategies, finding the right major and minor, internships, networking, career planning, portfolio development, study abroad, etc. Required of all new freshmen in the College of Communication.
+Topics include student success strategies, finding the right major and minor, internships, networking, career planning, portfolio development, study abroad, etc. Required of all new freshmen in the College of Communication.
+Prereq: Freshmen in the Diederich College of Communication.

 COMM 1100.
 Professional Communication.
 3 cr. hrs.

 Principles and extended practice of rhetorical and stylistic elements of written and oral presentations with emphasis in workplace interactions.
-Individual work in various oral presentations and writing analysis, including: informative, persuasive, celebration, and group speeches.
-Prereq: ENGL 1001.
+Individual work in various oral presentations and writing analysis, including informative, persuasive, celebration and group speeches.

 COMM 1200.
 Media in Society.
 3 cr. hrs.